Designing Proposal Distributions for Particle Filters using Integrated Nested Laplace Approximation: Acknowledgements

 \section{Acknowledgements}

-This work was motivated by discussions with Nicolas Chopin.
-The author would also like to thank Finn Lindgren, Víctor Elvira and Håvard Rue for very helpful comments.
-The author is supported by Edinburgh Future Cities studentship.
+\begin{flushleft} This work was motivated by discussions with Nicolas Chopin.
+The author would also like to thank Finn Lindgren, Víctor Elvira, Amy Wilson and Håvard Rue for very helpful comments.
+The author is supported by Edinburgh Future Cities studentship. \end{flushleft}